Construction Arbitrations in the Nuclear Sector

 - the operating licence required to commence operation of the NPP.

 The first gateway will often have been passed before the supplier is committed to the project.
 The remaining gateways will typically be key milestones in the project schedule, often linked to the payment of liquidated damages for delay.
 As such, they will likely feature prominently in any construction arbitration where a supplier, key component vendors or subcontractors, are claiming additional time or money, or the owner is seeking to deduct liquidated damages.
-Nuclear experts (often retired regulators from other states, who have experience of the particular regime) will usually be needed to explain the licensing process to the tribunal, and provide opinions as to the cause of delayed achievement of each gateway, or the foreseeability of any pre-conditions imposed by the regulator.
+Nuclear experts (often retired regulators from other states, who have experience of the particular or equivalent nuclear regimes)will usually be needed to explain the licensing process to the tribunal, and provide opinions as to the cause of delayed achievement of each gateway, or the foreseeability of any pre-conditions imposed by the regulator.

 The less public, but no less important, licensing process relates to the oversight, supervision of and intervention into the day-to-day workings of the full supply chain by the nuclear regulator.
 While the most onerous regulations apply to contractors and suppliers whose work carries a high safety classification, the reality is that the nuclear regulator will take an interest (and potentially intervene) in all the tiers of the supply chain, supervising each phase of the project, from basic through to detailed design, procurement, manufacturing, factory testing, construction/erection and installation through to commissioning.